Entanglement from superradiance and rotating quantum fluids of light: Stable Ergoregions in Polariton Fluids

 \section{Stable Ergoregions in Polariton Fluids}

 Because of the spontaneous amplification of vacuum fluctuations by rotational superradiance, ergoregions are intrinsically dynamically unstable~\cite{Friedman:1978,comins_ergoregion_1978,Giacomelli:2020evu}.
 In this section, we propose that dissipative dynamics can quench this instability.
 We evidence this numerically by engineering a stable ergosurface in a driven-dissipative fluid of light realized with microcavity exciton-polaritons (polaritons).
-We also present experimental data reproducing the numerical configuration.

 Polaritons are half-light half-matter bosonic quasi-particles resulting from the strong coupling of photons in a semiconductor cavity with an excitonic transition~\cite{carusotto_quantum_2013}.
 Their dynamics in the cavity plane are intrinsically driven-dissipative, with steady-states reached only through constant pumping with a continuous wave laser.
 All properties of the quantum fluid in the cavity are controlled by the pump laser and measured via photons exiting the cavity.